-Want to look amazing in your yoga pants and leggings?
-One way is to actually practice yoga or hit the gym.
+Do you want to look amazing in your yoga pants and leggings?
+One way is to practice yoga or hit the gym.
 Another way to look as good as possible is to wash those yoga pants, leggings, and activewear the correct way.

 Little is more unattractive than yoga pants that are faded, saggy, snagged or covered with balls of fuzz.
 The exception, of course, is yoga pants that shrank in the wash and were then stretched back over lower extremities that have never met a yoga mat.

 With the price of some yoga pants, you need them to last.
 So how can you have Zen yoga pants and leggings?
-Follow these five tips:
+Follow these tips:

 Skip the Heat

-Synthetic materials like those used for yoga pants and or restorative leggings like those from Lunya should always be washed in cold water.
+Synthetic materials such as olefin, spandex, and others used for yoga pants and or restorative leggings like those from Lunya should always be washed in cold water.
 You should always skip the dryer, even on the low heat setting.
-Allow the pants to air dry away from direct heat (radiators) and sunlight.
+Allow the pants to air-dry away from direct heat (radiators) and sunlight.

 Go It Alone

-Yoga pants and leggings made from synthetic fibers don't like to associate with other laundry except for other yoga pants and the occasional synthetic work-out top.
-Towels, jeans, and cotton t-shirts are a particular no-no. The cotton fibers will produce lint that is attracted to the synthetic fibers and that lint will form little balls or pills all over the surface.
+Yoga pants and leggings made from synthetic fibers don't like to associate with other laundry items except for other yoga pants and the occasional synthetic work-out top.
+Towels, jeans, and cotton T-shirts are a particular no-no. The cotton fibers will produce lint that is attracted to the synthetic fibers and that lint will form little balls or pills all over the surface.
 It's best, even when washing with similar fabrics, to turn the pants inside out to reduce friction on the outer finish.
 (Fuzz balls on the inside aren't nearly as unattractive to others.)